sws2apps/sws2apps-docs/organized/docs/how-to-use/my-profile/my-profile-intro.md

 ### Log out

-After logging out, your Organized account will be removed from the device.
+After logging out, your Organized account will be removed from the device (but the account itself will not deleted).
 However, you can log in again whenever you need to.

 ![Log out](./img/log-out.png)